Practices and awareness of pharmacovigilance in ALERT hospital, Addis Ababa, Ethiopia, a pilot study

 Reasons for not reporting adverse events: the reasons why healthcare workers didn´t report the ADRs they suspected were also assessed.
 Accordingly, majority of them (81.8%) didn´t report due to a lack of awareness about pharmacovigilance.
 Other identified barriers to reporting of ADRs by HCWs were lack of information on how and to whom to report (72.7%), lack of reporting form (45.5%), and work overload (27.3%) (Table 4).
 As the result obtained from the interview showed, the awareness of health professionals on PV was poor.
 As pointed out by respondents, the main reason for less awareness is lack of training.
 “There was no single person who has received PV training.
 However some individuals, especially clinical pharmacists well understood PV by their effort, throughout Google search, they updated themselves,” [head of pharmacy].

-Strength, weakness, opportunities, and threats analysis of ALERT hospital in practicing pharmacovigilance: SWOT analysis of PV activities was done based of data obtained from interview with the two key informants and observation in order to identify strength, weakness, challenges and opportunities of the hospital in practicing PV in accordance national guideline.
+Strength, weakness, opportunities, and threats analysis of ALERT hospital in practicing pharmacovigilance: SWOT analysis of PV activities was done based of data obtained from interviews with the two key informants and observation in order to identify strengths, weaknesses, challenges and opportunities of the hospital in practicing PV in accordance with the national guidelines.
 Through assessment, weaknesses, strengths, opportunities, and threats of the hospital in practicing PV were identified (Table 6).

 Healthcare workers' involvement in PV practice was assessed and founded that around half of the participants (54.3%) encountered ADR through their experiences, of this only 56% had reported it.
 In contrast, a study at Boru Meda Hospital showed, that of 21.1% of HCWs who encountered ADR, 83.3% reported it to the concerned body [17].
-Although the guideline recommends timely reporting of ADR to NPC within 24 hours [15], delayed report of some ADR to NPC was identified.
+Although the guidelines recommends timely reporting of ADR to NPC within 48 hours for serious, and 7 days for non-serious cases [15], delayed report of some ADRs to NPC was identified.
 So, this should be given attention as delay in ADR reporting reduces the opportunity to minimize drug-related morbidity and mortality.

 What is known about this topic